tc39/proposal-smart-pipelines/readme.md

 ```js
 (a, b) |> f(#, x, ##) |> g;
 ```
-When a pipeline’s body is in [topic style][], the first element in the argument list is bound to the primary topic reference `#`, the second element is bound to the secondary topic reference `##`, and the third element is bound to the tertiary topic reference `###`.
-These are resolvable as usual within the pipeline body.
+When a pipeline step is in [topic style][], the first element in the argument list is bound to the primary topic reference `#`, the second element is bound to the secondary topic reference `##`, and the third element is bound to the tertiary topic reference `###`.
+These are resolvable as usual within the pipeline step.

 <td>